leeonky/test-charm-java/cucumber-swarm/README.md

 This is why `cucumber-swarm` can still present a meaningful aggregated run to the master side, but it is also why plugin compatibility should be evaluated with the distributed model in mind rather than assumed automatically.

+### Master forwarding does not currently canonicalize event order

+Plain `io.cucumber.core.cli.Main` in multi-threaded mode does not expose raw arrival order directly to ordinary `EventListener` plugins.
+It buffers events through Cucumber's canonical ordering publisher and flushes them at `TestRunFinished`, producing the serial order those plugins would have seen in a single-threaded run.

+`cucumber-swarm` does not currently perform an equivalent master-side reorder step.
+Worker events are forwarded to the master and then republished in the order they arrive.
+As a result, tools that depend on canonical serial ordering—such as some IDE test-tree formatters—may show split feature nodes or other ordering-sensitive UI differences.

 ### Delivery is queued, then flushed before worker exit